m0d0nne11/modHOME/README.md

- This file is part of modHOME, a portable (and almost entirely non-invasive) home directory implementation that I (mod=Michael O'Donnell) sometimes inflict on systems where I'll be working so that I can have familiar surroundings (aliases, functions, environment variables, init scripts, etc) that reflect my preferences.
-The modHOME environment can be installed/initialized for any user, thus:
+ This is file is part of modHOME, a portable bash environment that I (mod=Michael O'Donnell) sometimes install as a supplement to my home directory on systems where I'll be working so that I can have familiar surroundings (aliases, functions, environment variables, init scripts, etc) that reflect my preferences.

+ modHOME exists as the read-only subdirectory ~/modHOME in your home directory, and it then creates an identically structured peer hierarchy ~/modHOME.custom where any local modifications live.
+Examples of local modifications would be environment variables like PATH, and in my case the Vim temp and config files live there.

+ To use modHOME you need only create ~/modHOME, with Git being the "normal" way:

     cd && git clone https://github.com/m0d0nne11/modHOME

- ...or (assuming tarball available) thus:
+ ...but any method you can devise for cloning modHOME from another place should work, so this works, too:

-    cd && tar xvzf modHOME.tgz
+    cd && rsync -vax someUser@otherHost:modHOME .

- ...or even just by replicating an existing modHOME hierarchy from another machine in your home directory as ~/modHOME.

- Subsequent uses then require only sourcing this Bmod script:
+ Once your ~/modHOME hierarchy exists, the recommended way to use it is to source the Bmod script therein:

     cd && . modHOME/Bmod

+ ...which (on first usage) will prompt you for permission to create ~/modHOME.custom and initialize your PATH and such.

- Normally, this modHOME stuff can be safely left in place since it has (essentially) no effect on other users who do not explicitly put it into effect via the Bmod script.
+ In circumstances where a home directory is accessed by multiple users, ~/modHOME* can be safely left in place since they have (essentially) no effect on others unless explicitly put into effect via the Bmod script.

- Local modifications/customizations are maintained under the parallel modHOME.custom directory so the modHOME hierarchy is usually in pristine condition and should technically be usable even if its contents are set Read-Only; best example of a local customization would be .../PATH
+ All local customizations are maintained under the parallel modHOME.custom directory so the modHOME hierarchy is usually in pristine condition and should theoretically be usable even if its contents are set Read-Only;
+ best example of a local customization would be .../PATH

- I generally don't leave precious files in the modHOME* hierarchies so it should always be OK to delete them without notice if you feel the need to tidy things up, though it'd be good manners to talk to me first, if possible...  ;->
+ I *usually* don't leave precious files in these modHOME* hierarchies so it should be OK to delete them without notice if you really feel the need, though it'd be good manners to first talk to me (or whoever installed them) if possible...  ;->

+ I've only ever used modHOME with Bash so if you use a different shell I predict it won't work without some hackery.

+ Git metadata in ~/modHOME can be deleted (rm -rf ~/modHOME/.git* ) unless you plan to manage or contribute any local changes upstream.

+ If one of my {functions,aliases,environment_variables,scripts} needs to be changed or disabled they can be modified by editing the original under ~/modHOME but the canonical method would be to clone it in its corresponding location under ~/modHOME.custom and then modify/disable it there, leaving ~modHOME unchanged.

  REMOVAL:

     rm -rf ~/modHOME* ~/Bmod

- should pretty much do it, though check for dangling symlinks in ~/. pointing into modHOME/...
+ ...should pretty much do it, though maybe check for dangling symlinks in ~/.  pointing into the modHOME* hierarchies.

  (RE)GENERATING THE TARBALL: